AlexLaur/SomfyController/README.md

 2. Add or remove remotes by adding or removing elements from the list `SOMFY_CONFIG_REMOTES`.
 3. To add a remote, simply add a string corresponding to the name of the remote.
 4. To remove a remote, simply remove the string corresponding to the name of the remote.

+## Soldering
+Solder a 433.42 MHz crystals to replace the one on a 433.92MHz transmitter.
+A RTL-SDR comes in handy to check the frequency and make sure the transmitter is working.

 ## Wiring